enkidevs/curriculum/lua/lua-core/events-intro/what-are-events-in-lua-ii.md

 Why should you use Event-driven programming? ???

-- Increases efficiency, as program executes code only when needed
+- Increases efficiency, as the program executes code only when needed
 - Increases efficiency, as everything can be written as an event
 - Increases readability, which helps readers understand better
 - Increases readability, as events are highlighted automatically by Lua